ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Appendix D. Implementing KIASU-BC

 This appendix provides a detailed guide for implementing the KIASU-BC tweakable block cipher.
 KIASU-BC is based on AES-128 with modifications to incorporate a tweak.
+For more information about the security properties of KIASU-BC, see {{KIASU-BC}}.

 ### Overview

 KIASU-BC extends AES-128 by incorporating an 8-byte tweak into each round.
 The tweak is padded to 16 bytes and XORed with the round key at each round of the cipher.
+This construction is used in the `ipcrypt-nd` instantiation described in {{ipcrypt-nd}}.

 ### Tweak Padding